palewire/moneyinpolitics.wtf/README.md

 America's most comprehensive dictionary of campaign finance jargon.
-Made by and for data journalists
+A free resource created by and for data journalists.

 ### Links